LIFC 302 Marriage Coaching

 Discussions (4)

 Discussions are collaborative learning experiences.
-Therefore, the student is required to post 1 thread of 250–500 words and 2 replies of 150–250 words each for each Discussion.
-For each thread, the student must support his/her assertions with professional resources in APA format.
-Each reply must incorporate support from the course materials.
+Therefore, the student is required to post 1 thread of 250–500 words and 2 replies of 150–200 words each for each Discussion.
+For each thread, the student must support his/her assertions with at least 1 Scripture reference and 1 reference to a course textbook.
+Each reply must incorporate at least 1 citation.
+Current APA format must be used.
+Acceptable sources for the replies include the textbook, the Bible, and scholarly journal articles that have been published within the last 5 years.
 (CLO: A, B, C, D, E, F)

 Quizzes (4)

 The quizzes will cover the assigned reading.
-Each quiz will be open-book/open-note, contain 30–50 multiple-choice and true/false questions, and have a time limit of 1 hour and 30 minutes.
+Each quiz will be open-book/open-notes, contain 30–50 multiple-choice and true/false questions, and have a time limit of 1 hour and 30 minutes.
 (CLO: A, C, D)

 Have questions about this course or a program?